-Faithful + Gould (2011) is the source of replacement costs for the individual components for which costs change across alternative building designs, which in this analysis are the HVAC system, lighting, and windows.
+Faithful and Gould (2011) is the source of replacement costs for the individual components for which costs change across alternative building designs, which in this analysis are the HVAC system and windows.
 The replacement cost of windows is assumed to be equal to the initial installation costs of the same window.
-The cost of replacing CFL light bulbs is greater than the cost of replacing incandescent light bulbs.
-However, CFLs last at least 7 times longer than incandescents, which may lead to the replacements costs of light bulbs to be lower for the more efficient CFLs (EPA 2012).
+The replacement costs for light bulbs is assumed to be the same as the initial installation, with LED light bulbs costing \$3/bulb and incandescent light bulbs costing \$1/bulb.
+However, LEDs last at least 5 times longer than incandescent bulbs, which may lead to the replacements costs of light bulbs to be lower for the more efficient LEDs (U.S. Environmental Protection Agency (EPA) 2012).
 The HVAC system capacity size varies based on the thermal performance of the building design, which results in varying replacement costs (based on first cost estimates) because smaller capacity systems are relatively cheaper.

-Future MRR costs are discounted to equivalent present values using the Single Present Value (SPV) factors for future non-fuel costs reported in Rushing, Kneifel, and Lippiatt (2011), which are calculated using the U.S. Department of Energy's 2011 real discount rate for energy conservation projects (3 %).
+Future MRR costs are discounted to equivalent present values using the Single Present Value (SPV) factors for future non-fuel costs reported in Lavappa, Kneifel et al. (2017), which are calculated using the U.S. Department of Energy's 2017 real discount rate for energy conservation projects (3 %).

 Annual energy costs are estimated by multiplying annual electricity and natural gas use predicted by the building's energy simulation by the average state retail residential electricity and natural gas prices, respectively.
-Average state residential electricity and natural gas prices for 2011 are collected from the Energy Information Administration (EIA) Electric Power Annual State Data Tables (EIA 2013a) and Natural Gas Navigator (EIA 2013b), respectively.
+Data on annual electricity and natural gas prices for year 2017 are based on U.S. Energy Information Administration (EIA) average residential retail electricity and natural gas price data, respectively (U.S. Energy Information Administration (EIA) 2017a, U.S. Energy Information Administration (EIA) 2017b).